-- Submit a petition (written request) that: (a) Presents the unforeseen and/or extenuating circumstances that have prevented them from completing course work on time to the course coordinator, and (b) Demonstrates to the course coordinator that a substantial portion of the course and the course work have been completed and of passing quality.
-Whether to grant a request is the discretion of the course coordinator. - If approved by the course coordinator, confer with the course coordinator to determine an agreed upon date to complete all course work and submit the Contract for Incomplete Grade to the Office of Enrollment Services.
-The form is located at: http://nursing.vanderbilt.edu/students/current/enrollment/student_forms.php. - 3.
-The student must submit all course assignments by the contract expiration date or complete a new contract with the course coordinator if an extension of the original contract is necessary. - 4.
-The course coordinator calculates the final grade and completes the electronic Change of Grade to replace the "I" with the final course grade.
-Note that change of course work assures no specific grade for the course (or any individual assignment).
+- 1. Submit a petition (written request) that: (a) Presents the unforeseen and/or extenuating circumstances that have prevented them from completing course work on time to the course coordinator, and (b) Demonstrates to the course coordinator that a substantial portion of the course and the course work have been completed and of passing quality.
+Whether to grant a request is at the discretion of the course coordinator. - 2.
+If an incomplete grade is approved, confer with the course coordinator to determine an agreed upon date to complete all course work and submit the Contract for Incomplete Grade to the Office of Enrollment Services.
+The form is located at: http://nursing.vanderbilt.edu/students/current/enrollment/student_forms.php.A student must submit all course assignments by the contract expiration date or obtain approval for an extension with the course coordinator.
+Extensions may be approved in extenuating circumstances. - 3.
+Once the course is completed, the course coordinator calculates the final grade and completes the electronic Change of Grade to replace the "I" with the final course grade.